cloudera/spiderman/README.md

 ```
 python scripts/load_dataset.py 'mysql+mysqlconnector://root:PeterParker@localhost:3306'
 ```
-It creates schemas for all the databases and inserts their data into a DB system.
+It creates schemas for all the databases and populates them with data.
 It accepts one argument—a SQLAlchemy 2.0 compatible URL to the target database.
 More details on the URL are available [here](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls).
 If the target database is not MySQL, the script will try to transpile the schema and then load.

 ### Validate Queries
 ```